Antony Waste Handling Cell IPO subscribed 15 times on the last day

 -

-The portion for qualified institutional buyers (QIBs) was subscribed 9.67 times, non institutional investors 18.69 times and retail individual investors (RIIs) 16.55 times.
+The institutional investor portion was subscribed 9.7x, the wealthy investor portion was subscribed 18.7x, and the portion allotted for retail investors was subscribed 16.5x.

+On Saturday the company allotted shares worth Rs 90 crore to 10 anchor investors.The strong demand came despite some analysts raising concerns about the company citing its high receivables, dependence on municipalities, the low entry barrier for the business and declining return on equity (RoE).

-The initial public offer was of a fresh issue of Rs 85 crore and an offer for sale of 68,24,933 shares.
+Antony Waste had priced its IPO between Rs 313 and Rs 315 per share.
+The IPO consisted of a fresh issue of Rs 85 crore and an offer for sale of up to 6.8 million shares.

-Price range for the offer, which opened for subscription on Monday, was at Rs 313-315 per share.

-Equirus Capital Private Limited and IIFL Securities Limited were the managers to the offer.

 Dear Reader,